• Home

 There is not always an obvious cause of high blood pressure, but there are a series of lifestyle choices that you can make to help protect yourself against a potential increase in pressure.

-What actually happens in our body when we have high blood pressure?
+What happens in our bodies when we have high blood pressure?

 High blood pressure can also lead to your heart becoming enlarged and not being able to pump blood as normal, which can lead to heart failure.